payshares-legacy/payshares-core/src/herder/readme.md

-The [Herder](Herder.h) is a concrete implementation of the [SCP protocol](../scp), operating in terms of the "transaction sets" and "ledger numbers" that constitute the Stellar vocabulary.
+The [Herder](Herder.h) is a concrete implementation of the [SCP protocol](../scp), operating in terms of the "transaction sets" and "ledger numbers" that constitute the Payshares vocabulary.
 It is implemented as a subclass of the [SCP class](../scp/SCP.h), and so is most easily understood after reading that class and understanding where and how a subclass would make the abstract SCP protocol concrete.